 - (1) The value of a stock option award is based on the fair market value as of the grant date of such award determined pursuant to ASC 718.
 The exercise price for all options granted to the named executive officers is 100% of the fair market value of the shares on the grant date.
-The value of equity incentive plan awards or PSUs and other stock awards or RSUs is based on the Company's closing stock price on June 10, 2018 at \$1.72.
-Value of PSUs is tied to satisfaction of certain performance criteria (other than the price of Issuer's common stock) determined after the close of FY2021.
-For PSUs the Company has assumed an attainment of the target amount. - (2) The options granted on June 7, 2018 will vest monthly in increments of 2,777 options for 36 months and become fully vested on June 7, 2021.
-All unvested options granted will vest immediately upon a change of control of the Company. - (3) The options granted on June 7, 2018 will vest monthly in increments of 1,111 options for 36 months and become fully vested on June 7, 2021.
-All unvested options granted will vest immediately upon a change of control of the Company. - (4) The stock awards are comprised entirely of PSUs.
-The PSUs vest on June 10, 2021 for a number of shares based upon satisfaction of certain financial performance criteria during the three fiscal year period ended March 31, 2021. - (5) The stock awards are comprised entirely of RSUs.
-One-third of the RSUs vest on the first anniversary of the grant date, which is June 10, 2019.
-The balance vest proportionately each month during the remaining two years beginning July 10, 2019 through June 10, 2021.
+The value of equity incentive plan awards is based on the Company's closing stock price on the grant date.
+Value of PSUs is tied to satisfaction of certain revenue and adjusted EBITDA performance criteria determined after the close of FY2023.
+For PSUs, the Company has assumed an attainment of the target amount. - (2) The options granted on June 1, 2020 will vest one-third on the first anniversary of the grant date, which is June 1, 2021.
+The balance vests proportionately each month thereafter over the following two years from July 1, 2021 through the third anniversary of the grant date, which is June 1, 2023.
+All unvested options granted will vest immediately upon a change of control of the Company. - (3) The options granted on April 17, 2020 will vest monthly in increments of 2,512 options for 36 months and become fully vested on April 17, 2023.
+All unvested options granted will vest immediately upon a change of control of the Company. - (4) The options granted on April 17, 2020 will vest monthly in increments of 582 options for 36 months and become fully vested on April 17, 2023.
+All unvested options granted will vest immediately upon a change of control of the Company. - (5) The stock awards are comprised entirely of PSUs.
+The PSUs vest on June 1, 2023 for a number of shares based upon satisfaction of certain financial performance criteria during the three fiscal year period ended March 31, 2023. - (6) The stock awards are comprised entirely of RSUs.
+One-third of the RSUs vest on the first anniversary of the grant date, which is June 1, 2021.
+The balance vests proportionately each month during the remaining two years beginning July 1, 2021 through June 1, 2023. - (7) Represents the performance portion (80%) of the annual incentive plan opportunity granted during fiscal year 2021.
+The remaining portion of the annual incentive plan opportunity (20%) is a bonus payable in the discretion of the Compensation Committee.

-OUTSTANDING EQUITY AWARDS AT MARCH 31, 2019
+OUTSTANDING EQUITY AWARDS AT MARCH 31, 2021

-The following table presents information regarding outstanding options and unvested stock awards held by our named executive officers as of March 31, 2019.
+The following table presents information regarding outstanding options and unvested stock awards held by our named executive officers as of March 31, 2021.